jluttine/rofi-power-menu/README.md

                      (if confirmation is set to be requested).
 It is strongly recommended to combine this option with --confirm=CHOICE if the choice wouldn't require confirmation by default.
+                     Available choices are lockscreen, logout, suspend,
+                     hibernate, reboot and shutdown.
   -h,--help          Show this help text.
 ```